Protecting Dairy Workers from Infectious Disease

-California is the number one milk producing state in the US, producing 19% of the nation’s milk.
-The California Department of Food and Agriculture reports that California has more than 1,300 dairy farming families, with over 1.7 million cows and over 18,000 workers to care for them.
+California is the number one milk producer in the United States, producing 19% of the milk for the nation.
+The California Department of Food and Agriculture reports that California has more than 1,300 dairy farms with over 1.7 million cows and over 18,000 workers to care for them.

-When handling manure or working with sick animals, workers run the risk of exposure to pathogens called zoonotic diseases—infections caused by viruses, bacteria, and parasites that are transmitted from animals to humans or vice versa - is a health risk for all those involved in animal husbandry, including dairy workers.
-California dairy farms often have one or more cattle infected with zoonotic pathogens, such as Shiga-toxin producing E. coli, Salmonella, Cryptosporidium parvum, Listeria monocytogenes, or Campylobacter.
+When handling manure or working with sick animals, workers run the risk of exposure to pathogens called zoonotic diseases—infections caused by viruses, bacteria, and parasites that are transmitted from animals to humans or vice versa.
+California dairy farms often have one or more cattle infected with zoonotic pathogens, such as Shiga-toxin producing E. coli, Salmonella, and Cryptosporidium parvum.
 These bacteria and parasites can cause mild to severe sickness in humans, including diarrhea, stomach cramps, fever, and in worst case scenarios, death.

 In addition to identifying pathogens, the researchers will focus on how to reduce occupation exposure to zoonotic pathogens through worker observation studies.
 The observations may reveal better strategies for effective use of personal protective equipment.
 Dairy workers will be observed as they complete their daily tasks.
-Job tasks that pose the highest risk for workers to acquire zoonotic disease in order to enhance farm safety protocols and engineering controls as needed.
-These modifications include reinforcing current protective methods that, as Dr. Atwill states, “make the safety practices more effective and dairy-specific.”
-Doing so will serve to minimize any linguistic or cultural impediments to the training, further improving the safety of dairy workers.
+Job tasks that pose the highest risk for workers to acquire zoonotic diseases will be identified in order to enhance farm safety protocols and engineering controls as needed.
+These modifications may include reinforcing current protective methods that, as Dr. Atwill states, “make the safety practices more effective and dairy-specific.”

 This article was originally written by WCAHS intern, Anthony Kalife, in 2016 and has since been updated by WCAHS staff with recent statistics and research findings.